 2. Do I need to attend more than one Model Call?

-No. Contestants should only plan to attend one of the five Open Model Call events.
+No. Contestants should only plan to attend one of the three Open Model Call events.

 3. What should I bring to the model calls?